 Papers reporting experimental measurements or models for the properties of fluids intended as working fluids in thermodynamic cycles are solicited.
 This would include thermodynamic and transport properties, equations of state and other models, pure fluids and mixtures.
 Working fluids for refrigeration and power cycles are of interest.
 Data and models for the "new" low-GWP refrigerants and working fluids for organic Rankine cycles are particularly welcome.
 Papers comparing one cycle versus another or one fluid versus another in a particular cycle are generally not of interest, unless the focus is clearly on the property characteristics.

-This session focuses on the use of molecular theory to predict thermophysical properties, including molecular based equations of state, classical density functional theory, and approaches the electronic structure of individual molecules.
+This session focuses on the use of molecular theory to predict thermophysical properties, including molecular based equations of state, classical density functional theory, and first principles based approaches.

 This session will cover wide-spectrum research related to thermophysical properties of nanostructured materials (including nanofluids).
 Examples include, but not limited to, thermal properties of novel nanostructured materials (quantum dots, nanowires, thin films, graphene, carbon nanotubes and their composites), new technology development to explore the thermal transport behavior of nanostructured materials, effect of material structure on thermophysical properties, and theoretical investigation and computer modeling to look into the physics underpinning thermal transport in nanostructured materials.

 Phenomenal global growth in biomaterials and biosystems for clinical, biological and technological uses in recent years has accelerated research interest into the properties of materials systems in those categories.
 Analytical and computational methods and their applications to the study of biomaterials and biosystems are solicited for sessions dedicated to these topics.
 In particular, biothermophotonic techniques have recently emerged as efficient tools for the measurement of thermophysical properties of biomaterials and biosystems.
 Contributions describing novel biothermophotonic and biophotoacoustic techniques or applications of existing biomedical and biological photothermal and photoacoustic methodologies are welcome and encouraged.

 Submissions that relate to the following topics are encouraged for these sessions: structure and thermodynamics of interfaces, theory and computer simulation, wetting and fluctuation effects, interplay between wetting and phase behavior in confined geometry, kinetics of phase transitions, dynamics at interfaces, structure formation in synthetic and biological, amphiphilic systems, energy materials, and gas hydrates.